irrealis/notes/README.md

 ## Status:

 - Studies:
-  - Completed AFI flashcard fronts through c9.
+  - Completed AFI flashcard fronts.
+  - Starting flashcards for recently-studied data structures and algorithms.

 # To do: